Fail Alsynov: Criminal prosecution

 In April 2023, Alsynov actively participated in protests against illegal mining in the Baymaksky district, delivering a speech that would later become the foundation for the criminal case against him.
 In a complaint personally lodged by Radiy Khabirov, the head of Bashkortostan, authorities alleged that during the protest, Alsynov made disparaging remarks about migrant workers from the Caucasus and Central Asia, accusing him of "violating" their "human dignity" by referring to them as "black people".

 Alsynov vehemently denied these charges, asserting that his speech had been mistranslated from the Bashkir language by a linguistic expert affiliated with the government.
 According to Alsynov, the linguistic misinterpretation significantly distorted the intended meaning of his statements.
 An anonymous independent linguistic assessment published by his supporters confirmed that the idiom “kara halyk” used by Alsynov is used in Bashkir and other Turkic languages to refer to “groups of people engaged in unskilled, hard labor.”

 Furthermore, Alsynov stated that he did not suggest that non-Bashkirs had no right to live or work in the republic.
 Instead, he emphasized he meant that Bashkirs must protect their native lands, as it constituted their only place of residence.
 This clarification aimed to provide context to his statements and challenge the interpretation presented by the authorities, forming a crucial part of his defense.

 Arrest and protests

 On 17 January 2024, Alsynov was sentenced to a four-year prison term, triggering protests outside the court building in the town of Baymak where the proceedings took place.
 With an estimated 3,000 participants demonstrating against Alsynov's sentence, these protests marked one of the largest public gatherings in Russia since the onset of its invasion of Ukraine.

 Police deployed tear gas to disperse the demonstrators, causing injuries to 40 protesters.
-Additionally, six people were jailed.
+Six people were jailed.